A Deep Learning Approach for Predicting Spatiotemporal Dynamics From Sparsely Observed Data: Simulation Results

-We evaluate the proposed method for two dimensional wave equation and Burgers-Fisher equation.
+We evaluate the proposed method for the two-dimensional wave equation and the Burgers-Fisher equation.
 The first one is a linear PDE, whereas the latter is a coupled system of two nonlinear PDEs.
-Though we show results for two (spatial) dimensional system, the method is scalable to higher dimensional system due to RBF's inherent dimension independent formulation.
+Finally, we demonstrate the applicability of our method for high-dimensional system using the example of ten-dimensional heat equation.